Review and road test of the Volkswagen Passat Estate

 Utility is a surprisingly hard sell.
 Yes, we tend to aspire to the sort of utility we don't actually need, which is why we hanker after sports watches that can submerge to the bottom of the Mariana Trench, Arctic-spec down jackets to withstand a snow flurry in Surrey and, yes, sports utility vehicles that could cross the Darien Gap when all we really need them for is to bump over a parking kerb outside Starbucks.

 Genuine utility isn't quite so aspirational.
 Seats that you can clean a baby's worst efforts from, room in the back for a bookcase from IKEA, metronomic reliability; it's what people need but not what draws people into showrooms looking for a dotted line to sign.
 That's the size of the challenge facing Volkswagen's current generation Passat Estate, a car that does utility utterly brilliantly.
+Especially in this updated form.

 Design and Build